 Durandium is an extremely widespread material and makes for cheap, reliable armor.
-The Star Army of Yamatai's most fielded power armor, the M2 Mindy, relied greatly on durandium because it was lightweight.
+The Mindy relied greatly on Durandium because it was lightweight.
 Since the Mindy's teleportation module could transfer only a limited amount of weight, the lighter armor permitted to bring along a bigger weapon payload.

-But, a Mindy power armor plated in durandium could take some serious damage from taking an Hostile's vibroblade in the chest.
-If the Mindy power armor's breastplate was in heavier zesuaium, the vibroblade wouldn't be able to put much of a dent in it - zesuaium has the property of not being able to be reshaped through physical force.
+However, a Mindy plated in Durandium could take some serious damage from a Hostile's vibroblade in the chest.
+If the Mindy's breastplate was Zesuaium, the vibroblade wouldn't be able to dent it, as Zesuaium has the property of not being able to be reshaped through physical force.

-There are ways around that, though.
-If a gauss bazooka is fired directly in the chest of that same zesuaium-plated Mindy, all the kinetic impact will be transferred directly over to the inner titanium framework.
+Other aspects of physics remove that potential.
+If a gauss bazooka is fired directly in the chest of that same Zesuaium-plated Mindy, all the kinetic impact will be transferred directly over to the inner titanium framework.
 The zesuaium chestplate will not have bent, but it may still crush the user's ribcage from the impact.